Overcoming the curse of dimensionality with Laplacian regularization in semi-supervised learning: Statistical analysis

 with $\sigma_\ell^2$ is a variance parameter that relates to the variance of the variable $Y(I + \lambda {\cal L})^{-1}\delta_X$, inheriting its randomness from $(X, Y) \sim \rho$.
 In particular, when the ratio $r = n_\ell / n$ is fixed, with the regularization scheme $\lambda_n = \lambda_0 n^{-1/4}$, $\mu_n = \mu_0 n^{-1/4}$, for any $\lambda_0 > 0$ and $\mu_0 > 0$, and the subsampling scheme $p_n = p_0 n^s \log(n)$ for any $p_0 > 0$ and with $s = \max(\sfrac{1}{2}, \sfrac{1}{4a})$, there exists a constant $C'$ independent of $n$ and $n_\ell$ such that the excess of risk verifies

 \end{theorem}

 Theorem \ref{thm:consistency} answers the two questions asked at the beginning of this section.
 In particular, it characterizes the dependency of the need for labelled data to a variance parameter linked with the diffusion of observations $(X_i, Y_i)$ based on the density $\rho_\X$ through the operator ${\cal L}$.
+Intuitively, if the index set $I \subset \{1, 2, \cdots, n\}$ of data $(X_i)_{i\in I}$ we labelled does not change the profile of the diffusion solution $\hat{g}$, then we do not need that much labelled data -- as this is the case on Figure \ref{fig:intro}.

 Finally, Theorem~\ref{thm:consistency} is remarkable in that it exhibits no dependency to the dimension of $\X$ in the power of $n$ and $n_\ell$.
 This contrasts with graph-based Laplacian methods that do not scale well with the input space dimensionality \citep{Bengio2006,Hein2007}.
 Indeed, Figure \ref{fig:exp} shows the superiority of our method over graph-based Laplacian in dimension $d=10$, with a mixture of Gaussians.
 We provide details as well as additional experiments in Appendix \ref{sec:experiment}.